-Finance expenses for bonds and other marketable securities correspond to the interest accrued on the financing obtained from the issue of the Limero I and Limero II secured bonds, amounting to 4,693 thousand and 4,929 thousand euros for 2021 and 2020, respectively (Note 14.1).
+Finance expenses for bonds and other marketable securities correspond to the interest accrued on the financing obtained from the issue of the Limero I and Limero II secured bonds, amounting to 4,448 thousand euros in 2022 (2021: 4,693 thousand euros) (Note 14.1).

-In addition, this heading in the accompanying income statement for 2021 reflects the finance expense corresponding to the accrued arrangement fees relating to the secured bonds and amounting to 93 thousand euros (2020: 140 thousand euros) (Note 14.1).
+In addition, this heading in the accompanying income statement for 2022 reflects the finance expense amounting to 89 thousand euros, corresponding to the accrued arrangement fees relating to the secured bonds (2021: 93 thousand euros) (Note 14.1).